 nuVoices was created by Actor’s Theatre of Charlotte to honor and encourage emerging playwrights of the American Theatre, as well as develop the next generation of regional artists.
 Actor’s Theatre of Charlotte envisions the nuVoices Festival as a springboard to catapult new plays to the national stage through our existing relationship with the National New Play Network (NNPN).
 We will present two script-in-hand staged readings of each play and the favorite will be produced as part of our next main stage season.
-Our most recent winner was THE LUCKIEST PEOPLE by Meridith Friedman.
+This years festival is scheduled to run July 11-14, 2019.

 How Plays Are Selected

 With nearly 450 plays submitted from around the country, we are whittling down the stack to four of the most exciting, adventurous, and innovative new works to invite to our stage.
 To be eligible, scripts must be unpublished and have not received a fully staged, professional production at the time of the festival.
 The residency will encompass a four-day festival that will feature two public, script-in-hand readings for each of the four plays selected.
 Following the end of the festival, a festival winner, who will be determined by a panel of audience members, arts professionals, and Actor’s Theatre staff, will be invited by the theatre to have a full production mounted in the 2020-21 season.

 The story of three siblings, now late 20s to late 30s, who return to their parents’ birth country when their grandfather dies.
 GHOSTS is a universal story about family secrets, told through a very specific Latinx lens, and a story about that unique immigrant experience of never feeling fully at home in any country that can claim you.